Julia Velkova

 Photo: Mikael Wallerstedt

-Velkova’s Pro Futura project, “When Communication Networks Come to Die: Socio-Cultural Perspectives on Infrastructural Dismantling” explores how the taking down of century-old media infrastructure refigures relations of power, knowledge, and understandings of citizenship in everyday life, with empiric focus on the ongoing decomissioning of the landline telephone network in Sweden.
+Velkova’s Pro Futura project, “When Communication Networks Come to Die: Socio-Cultural Perspectives on Infrastructural Dismantling” explores infrastructure endings and how they relate to questions of power, regimes of value, and citizenship.
+Her empiric focus is on the ongoing decommissioning of the landline telephone network in Sweden.